Monumento a la abolición de la esclavitud

 The Monumento a la abolición de la esclavitud (Monument to the abolition of slavery) is a monument at Parque de la Abolición in Barrio Cuarto in Ponce, Puerto Rico, dedicated to the abolition of slavery in Puerto Rico in 1873.
-It is the only monument in the Caribbean dedicated as a remembrance to the abolition of slavery.
+It is the only monument in the Caribbean dedicated as a remembrance of the abolition of slavery.
 The monument consists of an obelisk and a statue called El Hombre Redimido.

 Location

 The monument is located on Avenida Hostos at the fork of Calle Salud and Calle Marina.
 It is the centerpiece of Parque de la Abolición and it is located on its grounds, at the park's southernmost tip.
 The monument consists of two main pieces, an obelisk and a statue.
 The obelisk is known as Obelisco a la libertad (Obelisk to freedom).
 The statue is that of a black male slave with broken chains depicting he is now a free man.
 Its coordinates are 18.00573, -66.61276.